New York attractions that are extraordinary

 Chelsea Market

 In summer, food carts sell snacks and drinks along the route.
-Or you can get the ingredients for yours Picnic at Chelsea Market and then find a picnic spot in Highline Park.
+Or you can get the ingredients for yours picnic at Chelsea Market and then find a picnic spot in Highline Park.
 This stretches on Manhattan's West Side between 34th St. and Washington St.

 Chelsea Market